rachitmore/Python-for-Data-Science-Machine-Learning-Notes/README.md

 # Python for Data Science and Machine Learning Bootcamp Notes

 ## Description
-This repository contains detailed notes from the Python for Data Science and Machine Learning Bootcamp.
-These notes cover a wide range of topics and are structured to assist learners in mastering Python for data science and machine learning.
+This repository contains comprehensive notes from the "Python for Data Science and Machine Learning Bootcamp" course.
+These notes cover various topics and are structured to help learners understand and apply Python in the context of data science and machine learning.

 ## Table of Contents
 - **Section 1: Introduction**